 Why reducing fever is not a good idea and what to do

-As children, we were raised to fear fever.
-And as adults, we tend to fret as soon as we or our loved ones temperature goes up.
-We're programed to quickly try to figure out how to reduce it thinking we're protecting ourselves and family members from its adverse effects.
+Many of us tend to fret as soon as our children develop fever.
+We're programed to quickly try to figure out how to reduce it thinking we're protecting them from its adverse effects.
 But the question is, should we suppress the fever or let it take its course then go on its own?

 What is fever and why do you develop fever in the first place?